mattvenn/earth-to-mars/docs/missions.md

 Now save the file as `training1.py` and then run the program to see the robot move.

+How slow can you make the robot go?

-## 2 - M for Mars
+## 2 - Turning

-* Program the robot to trace out an M shape.
+* Program the robot to turn around
 * Programming concepts required: sequence.

-Modify your program to draw an M shape with the robot.
+Modify your program to make the robot turn around by 180 degrees.
 Save it as `training2.py`.
-You'll need to know how to turn the motor.
-This is done by driving one motor forwards, and the other backwards:
+To turn the robot, you can drive one motor forwards, and the other backwards:

 ~~~ { .python .numberLines }
 print("turn")